This post may contain affiliate links, which support the site at no cost to you.

 If you’re getting microneedling at home, you have a decent choice of topical anesthetics to choose from, with a couple different active anesthetic ingredients.
 We’ll go into those in a second.

 It’s not a bad idea to pick one up if you have been putting off the idea of microneedling for fear of the pain.
 You might just end up using it only on very sensitive areas.
-Mine pretty much only gets used on sunburns these days.
+(Mine isn’t going to waste — I use it when I thread my upper lip, which to me is the worst pain there is!)

 What’s in a numbing agent?